ceford/cefjdemos-data-jdm-user-en/articles/modules/enabling-the-login-form-module.md

   - Select a template position or create a named position for use in an article.
   - Fill in other fields as appropriate.
 * **Save & Close**
-* Test the module appears corectly in the site frontend.
+* Test the module appears correctly in the site frontend.

 ## To assign the Login Form module to selected web pages